nicode-io/The_Starting_Point/README.md

 *   Ask for ROOT access with you sudo User
     *   ```$ su -```
     *   Enter **ROOT** password
-    *   You now working as ROOT user with same rights (God mode activated, be aware of your power :smile:)
+    *   You now working as ROOT user with same rights :european_castle:

 ####    BASIC SECURITY FIRSTS STEPS
 >   :warning: